avinashdhinwa/architecture-design/Notes.md

 ---

 - _We create classes when there is behavioural change else if there is only attribute change, we create instances._
+- _While designing classes, do usage first design i.e. how would a class be used._

 ---